I’m just going to say it: Homework is a thorn in the side for parents raising neurodivergent kids. In case you haven’t experienced it, let me explain:

 A Warning About Middle School

-Many neurodivergent students are not yet independent with homework by middle school, yet the traditional middle schools expect them to be.
+Many neurodivergent students are not yet independent with homework by middle school, yet middle schools expect them to be.
 When the middle school load of homework increases before a child’s ability to work independently, we are met with frustration from the child and their parents.

-What can parents do?
-It’s better to reduce the amount of work so your child can practice being independent rather than helping our child get all the work done.
-Try asking your child’s IEP team for modified homework where teachers can assign the amount of homework they know the student is capable of completing independently.
 More challenging tasks that could help the student grow, such as long-term projects and reports, can be assigned with the student’s need for support in mind, such as graphics, organizers, or shorter deadlines on small portions of a project to teach time management.

 Teach a Work/Life Balance

 Because I went to graduate school directly after college, homework was a constant part of my life until my mid-twenties.
 I remember the relief I felt when I didn’t have homework anymore.
 Now I go out of my way to plan healthy boundaries in my own work so that I don’t bring work home.
-Shouldn’t we be teaching children how to have healthy boundaries around work and play?
-Shouldn’t we be teaching them how to balance work completion and time with family and friends?
-All children would benefit from these lessons; however, neurodivergent children are the most vulnerable to this work/life balance and their discomfort is demanding we change the system for them.

 When homework is assigned in a certain quantity that is that same for everyone, we ignore the fact that each student has a different amount of gas in their tank at the end of the school day.
 When we ask students to keep working after school when their tank is on empty, we likely damage their love of learning and fill them with dread for tomorrow.
-If you feel homework is harming your child’s mental health or your relationship with your child, you might be right.
-Talk with your child’s teacher to come up with a solution.

 Let’s Stay Connected!